carla-simulator/carla/Docs/python_api_tutorial.md

 and navigating this information.

-These objects were a recent addition to our API and are still in heavy development, we hope to make them soon much more powerful yet.
+These objects were a recent addition to our API and are still in heavy development, we hope to make them much more powerful soon.

 Let's start by getting the map of the current world